poisa/deltatime-docs/Readme.markdown

 ### Support

-More support is available at the officcial Corona Store Plugins forum:
+More support is available at the official Corona Store Plugins forum:

 * [Forum](https://forums.coronalabs.com/forum/654-corona-store-plugins/)